CharlieJones2/CharlieJones2/README.md

 **`Data Analyst, Data Scientist, Database Administrator | First Class BSC Economics Graduate`**

-Currently working as a database administrator, I have a first class degree in BSc Economics from Loughborough University.
-I am an aspiring data analyst and data scientist, and have experience working with many tools for data analysis, manipulation and visualisation including: Python (including: numpy, pandas, scikit-learn, matplotlib, seaborn, scipy), SQL, Tableau, Power BI and Microsoft Excel.
-I also have domain specific knowledge in statistical programming tools such as eViews and Stata.
+Currently working as a data analyst, I have a first class degree in BSc Economics from Loughborough University.
+I have experience working with many tools for data analysis, manipulation and visualisation including: Python (numpy, pandas, scikit-learn, matplotlib, seaborn, scipy...), SQL, Tableau, Power BI and Microsoft Excel.
+I also have domain specific knowledge in statistical programming tools such as SPSS, Stata and eViews.
 As well as my interest in data, I am passionate about sustainability and environmental issues, and hope to use my skills to generate innovative solutions by leveraging the power of data science and the accessibility of data visualisation.

 ---